-The Canada Men’s National Football Team represents Canada in international soccer competitions and has achieved remarkable success in recent years, including qualifying for the 2022 FIFA World Cup after a 36-year absence.
+The Canada Men’s National Football Team represents Canada in international soccer competitions and has achieved remarkable success in recent years, including qualifying for the 2022 FIFA World Cup after a 36-year absence and as a co-host in the 2026 FIFA World Cup.

 The Canadian Soccer Association oversees the team, which has claimed the CONCACAF Gold Cup in 2000 and the CONCACAF Championship in 1985.
-Under head coach Jesse Marsch, Canada has made remarkable progress, achieving their highest-ever FIFA Men’s ranking of 28th in July 2025.
+Under head coach Jesse Marsch, Canada has made remarkable progress, achieving their highest-ever FIFA Men’s ranking of 26th in July 2025 and is now in the 30th position.

 The Canadian men’s team is a member of CONCACAF in the North American region.
 While there is no official home stadium, the team regularly plays at venues across the country, with BMO Field in Toronto being a frequent host.
 Canada’s training base has been upgraded with modern facilities as the team prepares for co-hosting the 2026 FIFA World Cup.

 Jesse Marsch is the current head coach, and Alphonso Davies serves as team captain.
-Jonathan David holds the record as Canada’s all-time leading goalscorer with 36 goals in 67 appearances.
-Alphonso Davies is the most capped active player with 59 caps and 16 goals, widely regarded as the face of Canadian soccer.
+Jonathan David holds the record as Canada’s all-time leading goalscorer with 77 caps and 39 goals.
+Atiba Hutchinson officially retired from international football with a men’s national record of 104 caps and 9 goals.

 Jonathan David, Alphonso Davies, Stephen Eustáquio, Cyle Larin, and Tajon Buchanan are among the most prominent Canadian soccer players competing at the highest levels in Europe.